-The Corps of Engineers requires the use of risk analysis procedures for formulating and evaluating flood damage reduction measures (EM 110-2-1619, ER 1105-2-101).
-These documents describe how to quantify uncertainty in discharge-exceedance probability, stage-discharge, and damage-stage functions and incorporate it into economic and engineering performance analyses of alternatives.
+The Corps of Engineers requires the use of risk analysis procedures for formulating and evaluating flood damage reduction measures (ER 1105-2-101).
+Uncertainty in discharge-exceedance probability, stage-discharge, and damage-stage functions are quantified and incorporated into economic and engineering performance analyses of alternatives.
 The process applies Monte Carlo simulation, a numerical-analysis procedure that computes the expected value of damage while explicitly accounting for the uncertainty in the basic parameters used to determine flood inundation damage.
-HEC has developed the FDA computer program to assist in analyzing flood risk management plans using these procedures.
-Refer to Appendices E and F for descriptions of the analysis process used by FDA.
-(EM 110-2-1619 provides more detailed descriptions of the analysis procedures used by FDA.)
+HEC has developed the FDA computer program to assist in analyzing flood damage reduction plans using these procedures.
+Refer to Appendices E and G for descriptions of the analysis process used by FDA.
+(EM 1110-2-1619 provides more detailed descriptions of the analysis procedures used by FDA.)